 CarInsurance.com Insights

-- The best way to find out is to ask the vehicle’s previous owner, dealership or lienholder, which may have the insurance details.
+- The best ways include contacting the previous owner, dealership, or lienholder, who may have records of the insurance company.

 It can be quite challenging to identify an insurance company simply by having a vehicle’s VIN, as there isn’t a public, nationwide database that directly links VINs to active insurance policies.